-Even though I never saw anything expect lots and lots of snow, I still had a great time and it’s an activity that I would definitely do again.
+Even though I never saw anything except lots and lots of snow, I still had a great time and it’s an activity that I would definitely do again.

 - Please note that this is not an activity for someone who is not a confident skier or snowboarder.